 - Intangible items or things that buyers can't confirm that they've received

-Placeholder or blank listings
+Placeholder or blank listings or products

-- Blank or placeholder listings, including:
+- Blank or placeholder listings or products, including:

 To make sure buyers don't confuse a test listing with an actual listing, follow these guidelines: